---- When $L=(AC)$ or $L=(BC)$ the proofs are analogous.
-The additional equalities $b=c$ or $a=b=c$ come from the fact that permuting the role of $a,b,c$ the gaps $|a+c-1-b|$ or $|b+c-1-a|$ would be strictly bigger than the maximal one which is $|a+b-1-c|$ by Remark \ref{bigger-split}.
+When $L=(AC)$ or $L=(BC)$, the proofs are analogous.
+The additional equalities $b=c$ or $a=b=c$ come from the fact that otherwise, by permuting the roles of $a,b,c$, the gaps $|a+c-1-b|$ or $|b+c-1-a|$ would be strictly bigger than the maximal one, which is $|a+b-1-c|$ by Remark~\ref{bigger-split}.